svrana/fusilly/README.md

 ## Build Files

-BUILD files are python files that define the targets used to build your project or do whatever it is you are trying to accomplish.
+BUILD.fs files are python files that define the targets used to build your project or do whatever it is you are trying to accomplish.
-At start-up, Fusilly will find these BUILD files and the targets become runnable from the command-line.
+At startup, Fusilly will find these BUILD.fs files and the targets become runnable from the command-line.

-Let's take the fusilly BUILD located [here](https://github.com/svrana/fusilly/blob/master/BUILD) as an example:
+Let's take the fusilly BUILD.fs located [here](https://github.com/svrana/fusilly/blob/master/BUILD.fs) as an example:

 ```python